Illinois Gov. Pritzker slams 'profoundly un-American', 'racist speech' on coronavirus

 "Let us remember that this virus is not tied to any specific ethnic group or race," Pritzker said.

-"People from every demographic, every race, ethnicity, gender and background have been infected.
+"People from every demographic, every race, ethnicity, gender or background have been infected.
 Suggesting otherwise or engaging in racist speech or acts is one of the most profoundly un-American things that I can think of," he said.

 NJ GOV PHILIP MURPHY ISSUES 'STAY-AT-HOME' ORDER